Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions

 \section{Abstract}

 Dynamical quantum phase transitions (DQPTs) are a class of non-equilibrium phase transitions that occur in many-body quantum systems during real-time evolution, rather than through parameter tuning as in conventional phase transitions.
 This paper presents an exact analytical approach to studying DQPTs by combining complex dynamics with the real-space renormalization group (RG).
-RG transformations are interpreted as iterated maps on the complex plane, establishing a connection between DQPTs and the Julia set, the fractal boundary separating the basins of attraction of the stable fixed points.
-This framework is applied to a quantum quench in the one-dimensional transverse field Ising model, and the sensitivity of DQPTs to changes in boundary conditions is examined.
-In particular, it is demonstrated how the topology of the spin chain influences the occurrence of DQPTs.
-Additionally, a qualitative argument based on quantum speed limits is provided to explain the suppression of DQPTs under certain boundary modifications.
+RG transformations are interpreted as iterated maps on the complex plane, establishing a connection between DQPTs and the Julia set, the boundary separating the basins of attraction of the stable fixed points.
+This framework is applied to a quantum quench in the one-dimensional transverse field Ising model, where we examine the sensitivity of DQPTs to variations in boundary conditions.
+We show that altering the topology of the spin chain can suppress DQPTs and provide a qualitative explanation based on quantum speed limits.